redhuntlabs/RedHunt-OS/README.md

 * Alpha: https://goo.gl/PGRy2r
 * This is an Alpha Release and is being shared for testing purpose only.
 All feedback is welcome.
 #

+**Setup:**
+Download the latest OVA file from https://github.com/redhuntlabs/RedHunt-OS.
+Import the OVA in VirtualBox.
+Login using the credentials hunter:hunter.
+Update the distribution ‘sudo apt-get update && sudo apt-get upgrade’.
+Configure/Use the tools.

 **VM Credentials:**
 Username: hunter
 Password: hunter